Custom Time hierarchies

 return { year: timeValue.getFullYear(), year_name: timeValue.getFullYear(), month: timeValue.getMonth() + 1, month_name: strftime("%B %Y", timeValue), day: timeValue.getDate(), day_name: strftime("%B %d %Y", timeValue) }

-Monthly with a different start date
+Monthly, with a different start date in the previous month

 const monthStartDay = 25; // Get calendar year and month. var year = timeValue.getFullYear(); var month = timeValue.getMonth(); // Calculate month, quarter, and year of a selected date with specified offset. var monthStartDate = new Date(year, month - 1, monthStartDay) var nextMonthStartDate = new Date(year, month, monthStartDay) if (timeValue >= nextMonthStartDate) { if (month == 11) { month = 0; year++ } else { month++ } monthStartDate = nextMonthStartDate } month++; const monthName = ["Jan", "Feb", "Mar", "Apr", "May", "Jun", "Jul", "Aug", "Sep", "Oct", "Nov", "Dec"]; const quarter = Math.ceil(month / 3); // Calculate the day in month using the offset. const dayInMonth = Math.ceil((timeValue.getTime() - monthStartDate.getTime()) / 86400000.0) + 1; return { year: year, year_name: year, quarter: quarter, quarter_name: "Q" + quarter + " " + year, month: month, month_name: monthName[month-1] + " " + year, day: dayInMonth, day_name: strftime("%b %d %Y", timeValue) }

-Monthly using a specific start date in each month
+Monthly, using a specific start date in each month

 const zodiac = { 0: { startDate: 20, monthName: "♒ Aquarius" }, 1: { startDate: 19, monthName: "♓ Pisces" }, 2: { startDate: 21, monthName: "♈ Aries" }, 3: { startDate: 20, monthName: "♉ Taurus" }, 4: { startDate: 21, monthName: "♊ Gemini" }, 5: { startDate: 22, monthName: "♋ Cancer" }, 6: { startDate: 23, monthName: "♌ Leo" }, 7: { startDate: 23, monthName: "♍ Virgo" }, 8: { startDate: 23, monthName: "♎ Libra" }, 9: { startDate: 24, monthName: "♏ Scorpio" }, 10: { startDate: 22, monthName: "♐ Sagittarius" }, 11: { startDate: 22, monthName: "♑ Capricorn" }, } const timezoneoffset = timeValue.getTimezoneOffset(); var year = timeValue.getFullYear(); var month = timeValue.getMonth(); const previousMonth = month == 0 ?
 11 : month - 1 // Calculate the month and year for each date based on month start dates. var monthStartDate = new Date(year, month - 1, zodiac[previousMonth].startDate, 0, - timezoneoffset) var nextMonthStartDate = new Date(year, month, zodiac[month].startDate, 0, - timezoneoffset) if (timeValue < nextMonthStartDate) { if (month == 0) { month = 11; year-- } else { month-- } } else { monthStartDate = nextMonthStartDate } const dayInMonth = Math.ceil((timeValue.getTime() - monthStartDate.getTime()) / 86400000.0) + 1; return { year: year, year_name: "Y " + year, month: month + 1, month_name: zodiac[month].monthName + " " + year, day: dayInMonth, day_name: strftime("%b %d %Y", timeValue) }